2023: “Tinubu is procuring fake Christian groups to divide the Church” - Lawal

-Muslim-Muslim Ticket: Powerful APC Chieftain Reveals Tinubu’s Alleged Plot to Divide the Church
+Muslim-Muslim Ticket: Powerful APC Chieftain Reveals Tinubu’s Alleged Plot to Divide Christians

 - Earlier, the APC national leader and presidential candidate, Asiwaju Bola Ahmed Tinubu met with northern Christian leaders and revealed his choice for same faith ticket was beyond religion and sentiments